ewaldmire/ascender/docs/docsite/rst/administration/social_auth.rst

 11. Click **Save** when done.

-12. To verify that the authentication was configured correctly, logout of Ascender and the login screen will now display the GitHub Enterprise Organization logo to allow logging in with those credentials.
+12. To verify that the authentication was configured correctly, logout of climber and the login screen will now display the GitHub Enterprise Organization logo to allow logging in with those credentials.

 .. image:: ../common/images/configure-awx-auth-github-ent-org-logo.png